matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 }
 ```

-Important things to consider when implementing equals method.
+- Important things to consider when implementing equals method.
-- Reflexive: For any reference value x, `x.equals(x)` return true
+    - Reflexive: For any reference value x, `x.equals(x)` return true.
-- Symmetric: For any reference values x and y, if `x.equals(y)` should return true if and only if `y.equals(x)` returns true
+    - Symmetric: For any reference values x and y, if `x.equals(y)` should return true if and only if `y.equals(x)`
+    returns true.
     - Transitive: For any reference values x, y and z, if `x.equals(y)` returns true and `y.equals(z)` returns true,
-    then `x.equals(z)` must return true
+    then `x.equals(z)` must return true.
     - Consistent: For any reference values x and y, multiple invocations of `x.equals(y)` consistently return true
-    if no information used in equals is modified
+    if no information used in equals is modified.
-- For any non-null reference value x, `x.equals(null)` should return false
+    - For any non-null reference value x, `x.equals(null)` should return false.

 ```java
 @Override